Download CV (pdf, 288.00 KB)

 abstract

-Using an instrumental variable approach, we document evidence that the rise in automation technology contributed to the rise of superstar firms.
+We provide empirical evidence suggesting that the rise of superstar firms is linked to automation.
 We explain this empirical link in a general equilibrium framework with heterogeneous firms and variable markups.
 Firms can operate a labor-only technology or, by paying a per-period fixed cost, an automation technology that uses both workers and robots.
-Given the fixed cost, larger and more productive firms are more likely to automate.
-Automation boosts labor productivity, enabling those large automating firms to expand further, and thus raising industry concentration.
-Our calibrated model can replicate the highly skewed automation usage toward superstar firms observed in the Census data.
-Since robots can substitute for workers, increased automation raises sales concentration more than employment concentration, consistent with empirical evidence.
-In the model, automation raises aggregate productivity but exacerbates markup distortions.
-Our calibration suggests that a modest subsidy for automating firms improves welfare.
+The fixed costs lead to an economy-of-scale effect of automation, such that larger and more productive firms are more likely to automate.
+Automation boosts labor productivity, allowing those large firms to expand further, raising industry concentration.
+Since robots substitute for workers, increased automation raises sales concentration more than employment concentration, consistent with empirical evidence.
+Under our calibration, a modest robot subsidy mitigates markup distortions and improves welfare by stimulating automation investment, bringing aggregate output closer to the efficient level.

 Turbulent Business Cycles